Mending the Big-Data Missing Information: -flats Clustering

 i.e., if and only if $p$ satisfies normal equations

-which always have a solution (note that the system is square or over-determent since $2(d-k)\geq d$ for $1\leq k\leq d/2$).
-The columns of $A$ are the different coordinates of the two flats, hence they are independent, and has the unique solution:
+which always will have a solution (note that the system is square or over-determined since $2(d-k)\geq d$ for $1\leq k\leq d/2$).
+The columns in $A$ are the different coordinates of the two flats, hence they are independent and have a unique solution: $p=(A^TA)^{-1}A^Tb.$ \end{proof}